karpovep/poc/README.md

 * accept connections from the clients (same server VS another one - ?
 TBD)
 * subscriptions from clients to objects by type
 * daemon functionality for monitoring in-memory objects and transferring objects between instances
+* repository - to save data to

 ### Technologies
-- Programming language - GO Lang?
+- Programming language - GO Lang
 - HTTP/2 as a transport, grpc
-- Database(s) - TBD, not in scope of PoC (Cassandra should be considered as an option, need to check how it works with updates and transactions)
+- Database(s) - Cassandra as main storage, Postgres as an option for transactional processing - TBD

 ### Acceptance Criteria